 However, it can’t be used over oil-based or latex paints inside a building.
 If you do so, the newer coat will not be very effective in preventing moisture and tends to lose its waterproofing abilities with time.
 This is because the paint will prevent the waterproofing Drylok chemicals from penetrating the surface, which makes the surface waterproof.

 Can you paint over Drylok?

 According to the company, DRYLOK® makes an ideal base coat and can be easily painted over with latex paint.
 Just make sure you wait at least 24 hours before putting on the top coat color of your choice.

 Also, if you need to you can put linoleum or tiles over the DRYLOK® Floor & Wall Masonry Waterproofer formula to make it look nicer.
 Do not forget to use a sealant between any seams in tiling or linoleum to ensure that no water seeps through and for a more permanent solution.

 Drylok is a great way to waterproof your garage walls and keep them looking new for years to come.

-Following the simple steps outlined in this article, you can ensure that your garage stays dry and protected from the elements.
+Following the simple steps outlined in this article and using the right tools, you can ensure that your garage stays dry and protected from the elements.